dev4press/demopress/readme.txt

 == Upgrade Notice ==
 = 2.0 =
-Big update with new interface, tweaks and fixes.
+Big update with new interface, tweaks, and fixes.

 = 1.6 =
 Support for post statuses.